Beat The Bloat To Lose Weight With Phentermine

 5. Onions

 Onions are the main dietary source of fructans, a soluble fiber that is known to cause bloating.
-Most people tend to have more issues when eating raw onions, so leave them out of your salad and see if it helps to just consume cooked onions.
+Most people tend to have more issues when eating raw onions, so consider leaving them out of your salad and see if consuming cooked onions helps.
 Alternatively, you can experiment with herbs and spices to add a boost of flavor to your meals while also still benefiting from a range of health-boosting properties.

 6. Cruciferous Veggies

 This refers to vegetables in the same family, including broccoli, cabbage, and cauliflower.
-These are all great foods for long-term weight loss and with great extra benefits in terms of weight-loss-boosting vitamins and minerals, but these veggies can also lead to bloating.
-This is because they contain a complex sugar called raffinose which can be hard to digest for some people.
-As with onions, cooking often makes these vegetables easier to digest, but you could also try swapping these for equally nutritious veggies such as zucchini, spinach, cucumber, and lettuce, which don’t cause bloating.
+These are all great foods for long-term weight loss, offering additional benefits through weight-loss-boosting vitamins and minerals.
+However, they can also cause bloating.
+This is because they contain a complex sugar called raffinose, which can be hard to digest for some people.
+As with onions, cooking often makes these vegetables easier to digest, but you could also try swapping these for equally nutritious veggies such as zucchini, spinach, cucumber, and lettuce, which donโt cause bloating.

 7. Dairy

-Do you suffer with bloating?
+Do you suffer from bloating?
 Has it become worse since starting phentermine?
 Or, do you have any other tips to beat the bloat?
 Let us know by commenting below!